nikmd23/talk-oss-zero-to-sixty/README.md

 ##### 2.3 Dealing w/ $$
 - Mix offer & why we really did Glimpse
+  - Money is not evil.
+OSS and Money can and do go together.

 ##### 2.4 Nom de plume
 - **My story of having issues with Anthony** - Even happy/nice emails have turned bad because of past carelessness.